-This "Evaluation and Assessment Plan" fulfils the first milestone (M15) for C-Roads Working Group 3 (WG3) - Evaluation and Assessment - and describes the currently available documentation and assessment dimensions in C-Roads in regard to evaluation, Pilots and policy objectives that need to be targeted in the pilot phase of C-Roads.
+This "Evaluation and Assessment Plan" fulfils the milestone M9 - Revision of C-Roads Evaluation and Assessment Plan (incl. urban), which should be reached until 31/12/2020, for C-Roads Working Group 3 (WG3) - Evaluation and Assessment - and describes the currently available documentation and assessment dimensions in C-Roads in regard to evaluation, Pilots and policy objectives that need to be targeted in the pilot phase of C-Roads.